Leryan/pyrrot/README.md

 ### Custom remote for latest versions

-Create your own subclass of `pyrrot.Remote` and use it with `--remote yourpackage.YourRemote`.
-See `pyrrot.RemotePyPi` for an example.
+Create your own subclass of `pyrrot.remotes.Remote` and use it with `--remote yourpackage.YourRemote`.
+See `pyrrot.remotes.PyPi` for an example.

 ### Custom output

-See `pyrrot.HumanPrinter` class.
-Create your own subclass of `pyrrot.Printer` and use it with `--printer yourpackage.YourPrinter`.
+See `pyrrot.outputs.Human` class.
+Create your own subclass of `pyrrot.outputs.Output` and use it with `--output yourpackage.YourOutput`.

-Of course "printer" here doesn't mean you have to output on `stdout`, you could for example put results in a database.
+This could allow you to put results in a database.

 ## Todo

- * [x] Support for custom remote dependency checker
  * [ ] Check requirements for currently installed package
  * [ ] Support remote dependencies from git or any other VCS